mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/classes_and_objects.md

 - anything that has a value is an object
 - instances of a class
 - encapsulate state
+- Objects donot share state between objects, but do share behaviour
+- The values in the object's instance variables (states) are different, but they can call the same instance methods i.e. behaviours defined in the class.

 ## How are classes created?